Australian Call Centre Award Rates for 2022

 Average Australian Contact Centre Salaries for 2024

-Each year the team at SMAART Recruitment conduct a comprehensive industry benchmarking report that as well as providing salary benchmarking data for call centres, it also includes Key Performance Indicators, Offshoring, Technology, Mental Health, Absenteeism and lots more.
+Each year, the team at SMAART Recruitment conducts a comprehensive industry benchmarking report that provides salary benchmarking data for call centres, as well as Key Performance Indicators, Technology and digital adoption Data, Absenteeism, Attrition, and lots more.

 Average Frontline Call Centre Agent Salaries for 2024